 Summer Adventures at the Farm: Register now!

 Please see below links for information and registration forms (which must completed and mailed for processing).
 We have programs for preschoolers, students entering Grades 1-7, and an apprentice program for those Grades 8-10.
-Spaces are limited, register now!
+Spaces are limited and some weeks are now full.

 NEW!
 Farm to Kitchen Summer Program